Spencer-Easton/Apps-Script-Firebase-Notifications/README.md

 -UID is the stripped down users email.
 -ie person@example.com becomes personexamplecom
 -Message can be any string
+note: the user does not have to be currently logged into the app for you to send a notification.
+You can send it and the user will get it the next time they login.

 ### Tracking currently connected users
 function getOnlineUsers()